fantatik3/fantatik3/README.md

 ### Hello world! 👋

 - 🔭 I’m currently working with C / ASMx86 / C++ / C# / DotNet mostly on private repositories.
-- 🌱 I’m currently learning about Unity Engine.
+- 🌱 I’m currently learning about Unity Engine / IDA.
 - 👯 I’m looking to collaborate on any kind of project that helps me evolve and continue learning.

 - 📫 How to reach me: vortexgamingstaff@gmail.com